pydicom/pynetdicom/dev/_sources/user/presentation.rst.txt

 * The :dcm:`Context ID <part08/sect_9.3.2.2.html>`
   is an odd-integer between 1 and 255 (inclusive) and identifies the context.
-With *pynetdicom* this is not something you typically have to worry about.
+With *pynetdicom* this is not something you usually have to worry about.
 * The :dcm:`Abstract Syntax <part08/chapter_B.html>`
   defines what the data represents, usually identified by